pradhyumna2003/spring-boot-MSSQL/README.md

 # Run Application

-This is a microservice application ,the builded  jar file will be converted into the  image to run it on the dockers.
+This is a microservice application ,the built jar file will be converted into the  image to run it on the dockers.

 ```terminal